-250 The Mann-model in its original form is only valid for neutral conditions.
+The Mann model in its original form is only valid for neutral conditions.
 However, as described by Chougule et al. (2016), adjustments can be made to capture turbulence under atmospheric stratification.
-For thermal stability, the parameters of the Mann-model must be adjusted, as different thermal conditions also affect the Mann-models length scale L, turbulence intensity Ti, dissipation rates $\alpha \epsilon^{2/3}$ and the anisotropy $\Gamma$ .
-The fit of the Mann-model parameters for different stratifications is reported by Chougule et al. (2016) in his study of extending the Mann-
+For thermal stability, the parameters of the Mann model must be adjusted, as different thermal conditions also affect the length scale L, turbulence intensity Ti{i} , dissipation rates $\alpha \epsilon^{2/3}$ and the anisotropy Γ .
+As the mechanically and thermally generated dissipation rates of $\alpha e^{2/3}$ are of similar magnitudes for neutral and unstable stratification, the thermal effect of stable 210 stratification and suppressed turbulent mixing results in a reduction of this factor and thus in lower dissipation.
+The fit of the $\alpha \epsilon^{2/3}$ parameters for different stratifications is reported by Chougule et al. (2016) in his study of the Rapid Distortion Theory (RDT) for buoyancy influences under stratified conditions.
+The stretching parameter Γ also varies for different stabilities, since the anisotropy is also much smaller for unstably stratified turbulence than for stably